jsonquerylang/jsonquery/README.md

 ### Pipes

-A _pipe_ is an array containing a series of _functions_, _operators_, _paths_, _objects_, or _pipes_.
+A _pipe_ is an array containing a series of _functions_, _operators_, _properties_, _objects_, or _pipes_.
 The entries in the pipeline are executed one by one, and the output of the first is the input for the next.
 The following example will first filter the items of an array that have a nested property `city` in the object `address` with the value `"New York"`, and next, sort the filtered items by the property `age`:

 ```json
 [